shepmaster/rfcs/text/0000-crates.io-default-ranking.md

 [Appendix: User Research][user-research] section for results of a user research survey we did on how people evaluate crates by hand today.

+## Factors

+When people evaluate crates, they are looking primarily for approximate signals of:

+* Ease of use
+* Maintenance
+* Quality

+Feeding those signals are related measures of:

+* Popularity
+* Credibility

+We propose to make it easier for people to evaluate crates along these axes by making available:

+### Ease of use

+- Letter grade for % of public types + methods that have documentation
+- In the crate root documentation, presence of a section headed with the word "Example" and containing a codeblock
+- Presence of files in /examples

+### Maintenance

+- Last released version date: newer is better
+    - # releases in the last year - 10%  7
+    - # releases in the last 6 mo - 30%  2
+    - # releases in the last month - 60% 1
+    Recent weighted # of releases score = 1.9

+- Version >= 1.0.0 ranks higher

+- # of owners: more is better.
+Group counts as 1.
+Future improvement: count # of people in the github group

+### Quality

+The best we can come up with to do here without taking a stance on preferred 3rd party CI providers is:

+- Are there `#[test]` annotations?
+- Are there `test/` files?

+### Popularity/credibility

+- Number of downloads weighted by time across all versions
+    - # downloads in the last year - 10%
+    - # downloads in the last 6 mo - 30%
+    - # downloads in the last month - 60%

 When navigating to a category, we propose that crates will be ranked by default by...

+- Scores are relative to all available crates

 ## Example